Admission & Financial Aid

 The application for admission is also the application for most institutional merit-based scholarships and awards.
 If you are applying for admission and wish to determine if you meet the requirements for any additional awards or grants offered, please view our Scholarship and Awards fact sheet.
 Use our Net Price Calculator to calculate your scholarship awards instantly.

 How do I know if my congregation or Lutheran Church-Missouri Synod (LCMS) district provides scholarship funds?

 The best way to find out is by applying.
-Concordia’s Office of Financial AId has applications for congregation aid and LCMS district aid available to use.
-They are also available on Concordia’s Website on the forms page.
+Concordia-Chicago’s Office of Financial Aid has applications for congregation aid and LCMS district aid available to use.
+They are also available on Concordia-Chicago’s website on the forms page.

 The College Scholarship Fraud Prevention Act provides protection against fraud in student financial assistance.
 The Federal Trade Commission (FTC) cautions students to look for these telltale statements: “The scholarship is guaranteed or your money back,” “You can’t get this information anywhere else,” “I just need your credit card or bank account number to hold this scholarship,” “The scholarship will cost some money.”
 If you have a question about a particular opportunity, feel free to give us a call.

 Many parents and/or students qualify for an educational tax credit.
 For more information on these tax credits, please visit here.
 You may also check with your tax preparer or contact the Internal Revenue Service (IRS) at 800-829-1040.